vlayer-xyz/vlayer/book/src/features/mail.md

     }
 }
 ```
-The `mail` structure is automatically injected into the contract context of the mail prover by the vlayer SDK.
+The `mail` structure is automatically injected into the contract context of the mail prover by the vlayer.
 Then we have a series of assertions (regular Solidity `require()`) that check the mail details.

 String comparison is handled by our `StringUtils` library (described in more [details below](/features/mail.html#stringutils)).
 Date values are formatted in the [Unix time](https://en.wikipedia.org/wiki/Unix_time) notation, which allows them to be compared as integer values.